Casement Report: Publicity 1895–1903

 Subsequently, the British consul at Boma in the Congo, the Irishman Roger Casement was instructed by Balfour's government to investigate.
-His report was published in 1904, confirmed Morel's accusations, and had a considerable impact on public opinion.
+His report was published in 1904, confirmed Morel's accusations, and had a considerable effect on public opinion.

 Casement met and became friends with Morel just before the publication of his report in 1904 and realized that he had found the ally he had sought.
 Casement convinced Morel to establish an organization for dealing specifically with the Congo question.
 With Casement's and Dr. Guinness's assistance, he set up and ran the Congo Reform Association, which worked to end Leopold's control of the Congo Free State.
 Branches of the association were established as far away as the United States.